elephantscale/es-training-new/cassandra/slides/NoSQL.md

 ## What's Wrong with Relational Databases?

- * Most RDBMS are written for “single machine architecture”
+ * Most RDBMS are written for "single machine architecture"

  * Most DBs only scale vertically